jxcrw/osu-cs361-microserviceA/README.md

 socket.send_string(city)
 ```

-_(See the `request.py` file for a full example.)_
+_(See the [`request.py`](https://github.com/jxcrw/tinyweather/blob/main/request.py) file for a full example.)_

 ## Receiving Weather Data
-After sending a request to the tinyweather service, listen for a weather summary on the same socket.
+After sending a request to the tinyweather service, listen for a weather summary on the same ZeroMQ socket.

 ```python
 # Get response.